 But its deep fragmentation has proved to be a barrier for many businesses.
 Debit and credit card ownership is low, and digital payments are often made through hundreds of banks and mobile wallets.
 In order to get paid by customers, businesses are often forced to take the expensive approach of integrating their systems with numerous different service providers and banks.

 Founded in 2016, Flutterwave helps businesses from around the world expand their operations in Africa and other emerging markets with a platform that enables cross-border transactions through one API.
-Businesses can use the platform to create customizable payment forms and collect that payment from customers and international businesses without having to sync with multiple payment systems.
+Businesses can use the platform to create customized payment forms and collect that payment from customers without having to sync with multiple payment systems.
 The San Francisco-based company already serves more than 290,000 businesses in Africa, including Uber, Facebook, and Booking.com.

 “Flutterwave’s job is to be what we call ‘the center point’—the plumbing of African payments infrastructure,” Olugbenga Agboola, the company’s founder and CEO, told Quartz.
 For example, the company’s technology makes it “easy for a merchant in Lagos to receive payments from somebody in Nairobi, via M-Pesa,” Agboola said, “because Flutterwave has done the dirty work of building the plumbing of African payments, and connecting every payment type together.”